-wheat Prices by State
+wheat Indexes by State

-The cmdty Wheat Price Index family is a series of volume weighted indexes and price assessments that represent fair value pricing for physical Wheat across the United States.
+The cmdty Wheat Index family is a series of volume weighted indexes and price assessments that represent fair value pricing for physical Wheat across the United States.
 The indexes are calculated on a continuous basis and use a sophisticated – but transparent - weighting process to ensure prices are objective and reflective of underlying market economics.

 Calculated at the County, Crop Reporting District, State, Regional, and National level – from prices contributed by over 4,000 grain buying locations – there are over 500 different front-month indexes.
 With forward curves going out twelve months for each index area there are over 6,000 objective prices for Wheat calculated each day.
 Historical information is available through to the start of 2014.